cog-imperial/galini/docs/installation.md

 You need to install Ipopt, you can find more details on the [Coin OR](https://www.coin-or.org/Ipopt/documentation/node10.html) website.

+You also need to install CPLEX and its python library.
+If you installed CPLEX in `/opt/cplex` then:

+    cd /opt/cplex/python/3.6/x86-64_linux
+    python3 setup.py install

 Create a local clone of GALINI:

     git clone https://github.com/cog-imperial/galini.git